ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 # Inkscape-Lasertools-Plugin
 A simple plugin to convert Inkscape vector graphics to Gcode for DIY laser engravers

-## Version 0.91
+## Version 1.x
-Tested with Inkscape 0.92
-This project is based on the Gcodetools extension.
+The version found in the folder v1.0 is intended to be used with v1.x of Inkscape.
 This Version is work in progress.
 Please feel free to test it, but don't rely on it in production.

+## Version 0.9x
+The version found in the folder v0.92 is intended to be used with v0.9x of Inkscape.
+(Tested with Inkscape 0.92)

+This project is based on the Gcodetools extension.

 *******************************************************************************************************************************

 ## How to use Lasertools